 Basic Exit Requirements

-In order to be a program completer, some students must meet minimum math, language, and reading achievement level exit standards on the TABE, unless otherwise exempt, as established by the Florida Department of Education.
+In order to be a program completer, some students must meet minimum math, language, and reading achievement level exit standards on the TABE or qualifying exam, unless otherwise exempt, as established by the Florida Department of Education.
 Additional information can be found on Page 5 of the MTC Catalog and/or obtained from the Office for Adult Technical Education.